DebugDatta/Keltner-Channel-Indicator/README.md

 * Price below the lower band → bearish breakdown
 * Price within the bands → consolidation or low volatility phase

-Traders use the Keltner Channel to identify trend direction, catch breakouts early, and set stop-loss or take-profit levels that adapt to volatility.
+Traders use the Keltner Channel to identify trend direction, capture breakouts, and set dynamic stop-loss and take-profit levels that scale with volatility.

 ---